Pro Clima Solitex Adhero 3000

-Self-adhesive abrasion resistant breather membrane to provide a wind and weathertight seal on buildings quickly and easily.
+Self-adhesive abrasion resistant breather membrane to provide a wind, water and weathertight seal on buildings quickly and easily.
+Removes the need (and costs) for a construction tent during the build phase to protect the building from the elements.

 Use it on